 There seems to be a faction of pilots in every aircraft type that preach chopping the power violently at 50 feet, 100 feet, and even higher, in a misguided attempt to achieve AFM threshold speeds.
 To these pilots I usually say it takes energy to arrest your sink rate and that energy comes from your forward speed, so you don't need to do anything.
 But they have years of anecdotal evidence of long landings, hot landings, and long and hot landings.
 Well, they aren't landing correctly.

 They need to let the autothrottles do their job and flare the aircraft not to level flight, but to a slight descent.
 The landing will be predictably on speed and in the touchdown zone.
 As a bonus, the landing will be perceived in back as a smooth one.
-Here's a demonstration: EVS vs. Visual (Landing).
-The landing was smooth, on speed, and the aircraft was in a three point attitude right at 1,000 feet.

 How it should look

 Prior to initiating the flare, the pilot's eyes attempt to keep the runway aim point stationary on the windshield.
 If the pilot does not flare, his eyes will impact the runway at that point, normally 1,000' down the runway.
 Because most aircraft make this approach with a positive deck angle, the wheels do not simply touchdown at their actual distance behind the pilot, but at around seven times that distance.
 This seems counter intuitive, but the math is explained at Deck Angle.

 A G450, for example, approaches with a 5° nose high attitude on a 3° glide path.
 Even though the wheels are only 35 feet behind the pilot's eyes, they will touchdown 275 feet behind the aim point if the pilot does not flare.